phalcon-orphanage/docs/en/response.md

 ```

 > The `signKey` **MUST** be at least 32 characters long, and it always helps if it is generated using a cryptographically secure pseudo random generator.
 You can always use the `Crypt` component to generate a good `signKey`.
 {: .alert .alert-danger }

+> Cookies can contain complex structures such as service information, resultsets etc. As a result, sending cookies without encryption to clients could expose application details that can be used by attackers to compromise the application and underlying system.
+If you do not wish to use encryption, you could send only unique identifiers that could be tied to a database table that stores more complex information that your application can use.
+{: .alert .alert-danger }

 There are several methods available to help you retrieve data from the component: